bahsim/list-nest-meta/sample-project/01-concept/service-responsibilities.md

 # Service Responsibilities and Cross-Cutting Concerns

-This document provides an expert-level summary of the main responsibilities and cross-cutting concerns for the core services in the КупиПодариДай backend.
+This document provides an expert-level summary of the main responsibilities and cross-cutting concerns for the core services in the WishListShare backend.
 Each section outlines the service's business logic, validation, authorization, transactionality, and separation of concerns.

 ---